destenson/Janix-ai--mcp-validator/minimal_mcp_server/README.md

 - Communication is via standard input/output (STDIO)
 - Supports JSON-RPC 2.0 protocol for all communications
 - Error handling follows the JSON-RPC 2.0 specification
+- Async operations are managed through a simple task queue

 ## Files